jdossgollin/lab-guide/docs/admissions/gradadmissions.md

 ### The formal application

-Whether you have been in touch or not, you must apply to the Department of Civil and Environmental Engineering at Rice (see above).
+Whether you have been in touch or not, **you must apply to the Department of Civil and Environmental Engineering at Rice** (see above).
 This will give the department an opportunity to view your transcripts, letters of recommendation, and statement of purpose.

 Of these, the step you most control is the statement of purpose.
 A good statement of purpose should clearly articulate:

 1. How would joining this lab group advance your career and life goals?
-1. What kind of project would you like to do?
+1. What kind of research would you like to carry out in your Ph.D.?
 1. How does your current skill-set map to the needs for the project?
+What will you need to learn?
-1. Is James the right supervisor for you?
+1. Why is James the right supervisor for you to carry out this research?
 1. What synergies do you see with the group?

+See the resources below for more information on how to write a good statement of purpose.

 ### After formally applying